Probiotic

 Common questions

-A probiotic is live bacteria.
+- A probiotic is live bacteria.
 A prebiotic is food (usually fibre) that feeds the bacteria already living in your colon.
-Most people get more benefit from prebiotics, because they support the bacteria that already work for you.
+For most healthy people, feeding the bacteria already present with fibre is a more reliable foundation than adding new ones.

 Sources